Purdue Polytechnic High Schools’ Keeanna Warren inspires students, gives back to community

 Relationships and culture

-Warren values relationships with her students and their families, spending time building and strengthening those bonds – especially as a core component of the school’s culture.
+Even as associate executive director, Warren builds relationships with her students and their families, spending time developing and strengthening those bonds – especially as a core component of the school’s culture.

 Honors, collaboration and global citizens

-Warren was honored in October as a recipient of the Outstanding Educator in STEM award during the 2020 Women & Hi Tech Leading Light Awards and Scholarship Gala.
-Also nominated for the award were PPHS North coaches Liz Irk and Ronni Moore.
+Warren was a recipient of the Outstanding Educator in STEM award during the 2020 Women & Hi Tech Leading Light Awards and Scholarship Gala.

 “One reason I’m passionate about Women & Hi Tech is that they are working to address the wage and gender gap in STEM fields.
 If our team can inspire more women to pursue leadership in STEM careers, we are doing exactly what we want to do,” she says.